Medically reviewed by Drugs.com. Last updated on Aug 24, 2020.

-Hypersensitivity to prednisolone, any component of the formulation, or other corticosteroids; acute untreated purulent ocular infections; viral diseases of the cornea and conjunctiva (eg, epithelial herpes simplex keratitis (dendritic keratitis), vaccinia, varicella); mycobacterial or fungal infections of the eye; fungal diseases of ocular structures; use after uncomplicated removal of a superficial corneal foreign body (prednisolone sodium phosphate solution only)
+Hypersensitivity to prednisolone, any component of the formulation, or other corticosteroids; acute untreated purulent ocular infections; viral diseases of the cornea and conjunctiva (eg, epithelial herpes simplex keratitis [dendritic keratitis], vaccinia, varicella); mycobacterial infection of the eye; fungal diseases of ocular structures; use after uncomplicated removal of a superficial corneal foreign body (prednisolone sodium phosphate solution only)

 Prednisolone acetate: Instill 1 to 2 drops in the affected eye(s) 2 to 4 times daily.
 If signs and symptoms fail to improve after 2 days, re-evaluate.
 Do not discontinue therapy prematurely; withdraw therapy with gradual tapering of dose in chronic conditions.